daredevilkinng/Telegram-DM-Sender/README.md

 # Telegram DM Tool
-Contact me to get the Pro Version of this Telegram tool    :   Telegram : https://t.me/daredevilkinng
+This is a free tool.
+Contact me to get the Pro Version of more 117+ features Telegram scripts    :   Telegram : https://t.me/daredevilkinng

 # Script to export members Telegram Groups and Channels to a CSV file and send DMs to Telegram Groups/Channels or Chats(Users).